 That’s what you’re doing to the mind with your free write.
 You’re “pausing” the conscious thought process and listening to the sound of the still spinning subconscious process.

-Like the CD, no one wants to listen to hours of a CD spinning; they want to hear whatever has been recorded on the CD.
-Likewise, no one wasn’t to read your free write, they want to read what comes out after you’ve pressed “play” on your conscious thought process.
+No one wants to listen to hours of a CD spinning; they want to hear whatever has been recorded on the CD.
+Likewise, no one wants to read your free write, they want to read what comes out after you’ve pressed “play” on your conscious thought process.

 In this way, there is no room for “I can’t think of anything to write”, because if that’s the thought, that’s what you write down.

 Also, if you’re thinking that, then you’re trying waaaay too hard.

 Just sit down and listen to what your mind is saying.
 Then write it down.